karthik101/30loops-user-docs/30loops-user-docs/manual.rst

   any 3rd party modules.
 But if you want to use a ``setup.py``, you can also do that.
 See :ref:`setup.py` for more information.

+**systempackages** (unsupported!)
+  Specify packages to be installed in your instances.
+The packages must be available in the standard Ubuntu Precise repositories.

 **Example**

 .. code-block:: ini